pydantic/pydantic-settings/docs/index.md

     Check the [`Field` documentation](../fields/) for more information.

+2. The environment variable name is overridden using `alias`.
+In this case, the environment variable `my_api_key` will be used for both validation and serialization instead of `api_key`.

+   Check the [`Field` documentation](../fields/#field-aliases) for more information.

-2. The `AliasChoices` class allows to have multiple environment variable names for a single field.
+3. The `AliasChoices` class allows to have multiple environment variable names for a single field.
    The first environment variable that is found will be used.

     Check the [`AliasChoices`](../fields/#aliaspath-and-aliaschoices) for more information.

-3. The `ImportString` class allows to import an object from a string.
+4. The `ImportString` class allows to import an object from a string.
    In this case, the environment variable `special_function` will be read and the function `math.cos` will be imported.

-4. The `env_prefix` config setting allows to set a prefix for all environment variables.
+5. The `env_prefix` config setting allows to set a prefix for all environment variables.

     Check the [Environment variable names documentation](#environment-variable-names) for more information.